πŸ“Œ Kincraig, Highland

 The wooded expanse stretching from Glenmore to Glen Feshie is one of the largest areas of ancient Scots pine forest left in the UK.
 A short and steep climb to Farleitter Crag gives awesome views across miles of forest canopy, with the barren Cairngorms and Monadhliath plateaus rising beyond.
-A cluster of marshy lochans (the Uath Lochans, with uath pronounced as wah) at the foot of the hill adds birdwatching opportunities to a walk that somehow feels more like a slice of Canada than Scotland.
+A cluster of marshy lochans (the Uath Lochans, with uath pronounced as wah) at the foot of the hill adds a watery dimension to a walk that somehow feels more like it passes through Canadian terrain than Scotland.

-โžก๏ธ Clockwise circuit: start – path around east side of the two northeast lochans, north side of southern (largest) loch, to track junction at ๐Ÿงญ NH 834021 – Farleitter Crag – Badenoch Way to ๐Ÿงญ NH 828029 – start.
-Route is a longer variation on the trails marked in white / red ๐Ÿ”— here
+➑️ Clockwise circuit: start – path around east side of the two northeast lochans, north side of southern (largest) loch, to track junction at 🧭 NH 834021 – Farleitter Crag – Badenoch Way to 🧭 NH 828029 – start.
+Route combines trails marked in white / red πŸ”— here

 Download file for GPS

-Wildlife: Several deer in the forest on descent from Farleitter Crag.
+Wildlife: Robins, chaffinches, goldcrests.
+Several deer in the forest on a previous visit.
 This is a good walk for spotting red squirrels.

 Leave a Comment